 HAWK’s Fiber Optic Sensing

-HAWK’s Fiber Optic Sensing technology, originally developed in 2006, uses DAS as the major sensing technique and allows for real-time measurements of long assets such as pipelines, conveyors, and fences by monitoring changes that occur in a fiber optic cable affixed to the asset.
+HAWK’s Fiber Optic Sensing technology utilizes DTS and DSS multi-variable sensing for the most accurate outcomes that allow for real-time measurements of long assets such as pipelines, conveyors, and fences.
+Hawk's Fiber Optic Sensing System monitors changes that occur in a fiber optic cable affixed to the asset.
+Unlike most other Fiber Optic Sensing companies that only look at temperature, HAWK uses vibration and temperature to detect a change.
 This revolutionary technology has the ability to protect assets, equipment, and perimeters.
 HAWK’s Fiber Optic System is modular in design and can monitor up to 80km (50mi) in real-time 24/7.
 This type of intelligent monitoring is critical to operating efficiently and protecting valuable assets.

 Principle of Operation

 The Fiber Optic Sensing System uses a combination of Rayleigh backscatter and time of flight technology to determine the presence, location, intensity and frequency of vibrations along an optical fiber in real time.
 The Fiber Optic Sensing System can be operated directly or connected to an existing Control System such as a SCADA.
 The Fiber Optic System can provide alarm notifications (red, amber, and green) depending on the condition of the components.
 Reporting and alarms can be sent to smart phones, tablets and computers via SMS and email alerts.
 The report includes the location of an alarm, the alarm classification, its longitude and latitude, the alarm intensity as well as the time and date.

 - Proven ROI by predicting breakages and failure BEFORE occurring

 - Immune to the effects of a broken or cut fiber

 - System is passive, no electricity is required in the field